awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 Endpoints required by the Amazon S3 Find and Forget solution.
 To deploy this template, use the VPC Template "Deploy to AWS button" in [Deploying the Solution](#deploying-the-solution) then follow steps 5-9.
-The **Outputs** tab will contain the subnet and security group IDs to use an inputs for the main stack.
+The **Outputs** tab will contain the subnets and security group IDs to use as inputs for the main stack.

 ### Using an Existing VPC